nsheff/CPHG-Welcome/README.md

 ## Introduction

+Welcome to the CPHG Computation Group!
 This webpage and associated repository is meant to serve as a community-curated portal to the many valuable people and resources you will work with as a member of the CPHG computational community.
 Please feel free to submit issues to this site and contribute to the resources listed here.
 Welcome to CPHG Computing!

 ## CPHG